artemkv/marvel-server/README.md

 Considering the quite small amount of data retrieved (slightly over 6000 creators), this approach have shown to be quite effective.
 There were 2 extra hacks required:
 * The earliest record I could retrieve when providing modifiedSince filter was from 2007-01-01.
 All records before that were excluded from the results.
 So I had to do my initial request without modifiedSince filter
-* When no modifiedSince filter is specified, Marvel Comics API retrieve first creators with modified from 1969-12-31, then with -0001-11-30.
-This dates and order does not make much sense, so I normalized all the dates before 2007-01-01 as being of 1970-01-01
+* When no modifiedSince filter is specified, Marvel Comics API retrieve first creators with modified from 1969-12-31, then with -0001-11-30, then all the rest.
+This order does not make much sense to me, and since these dates were not visible using modifiedSince filter anyway, I normalized all the dates before 2007-01-01 as being of 1970-01-01

 ### Main components